-“Double your pleasure, double your fun” might work for Doublemint gum and sitcoms actresses turned fashionistas from my childhood but on a dairy farm twins aren’t so great.
+“Double your pleasure, double your fun” might work for Doublemint gum and sitcoms actresses turned fashionistas from my childhood but twin dairy calves aren’t so great.

 I’ve often shared photos of twin calves born on our farm on Instagram and my Facebook page.
 Baby calves are adorable and twins bring twice the cute to the table.
 However, as cute as twin calves are in photos, in real life they are the last thing I hope for.